Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 her husband husband owned, from furnature to yarn (as no men in these days would buy furnature from a woman, or take her advise on the subject).

-She sent all her daughters to the [MULO](https://en.wikipedia.org/wiki/Meer_Uitgebreid_Lager_Onderwijs), a form of extended primary education which was definitaly frowned up by some, as it was not considered useful for women to get educated beyond the bare minimum in the 30's of the previous centery.
+She sent all her daughters to the [MULO](https://en.wikipedia.org/wiki/Meer_Uitgebreid_Lager_Onderwijs) (a form of extended primary education).
+This was definitively frowned up by some, as it was not considered useful for women to get educated beyond the bare minimum in the 30's of the previous centery.
 She did it anyway because she strongly believed that education was the only way to become financially